Actindo-AG/Documentation/PIM/API/05_Products.md

 > [Info] The *variantSet* parameter is only necessary if the master-to-be is not a master product yet.

-### Sample: Add a single variant to master product
+### Sample: Link a single variant to master product

       {
         "variantProduct": {